AminBhst/brisk/README.md

 Brisk is also available on the [Arch AUR](https://aur.archlinux.org/packages/brisk-bin).

-For installing the browser extension, please refer to the [brisk-browser-extension repository](https://github.com/AminBhst/brisk-browser-extension).
+To install the browser extension, please refer to the [brisk-browser-extension repository](https://github.com/AminBhst/brisk-browser-extension).

 > [!IMPORTANT]